Ballard Canyon AVA: Wind

-Winds are funneled into the Santa Ynez Valley from the Pacific Ocean via a gap between the Santa Rita Hills and the Purisima Hills.
-However, the north-south orientation of Ballard Canyon shelters the vineyards from the worst effects of these maritime influences.
+viticulture within the Ballard Canyon viticultural area.
 Fog flows in from the coast in the early hours of the morning and retreat again in the afternoon.
 The vines in the south of Ballard Canyon are exposed to the fog for a longer period of time compared to those planted at the higher elevations in the AVA's northern vineyards.
-These factors, in combination with high diurnal temperature variations of approximately 40 Fahrenheit degrees (roughly 22 Celsius degrees), slows the ripening process enough that acidity levels are not compromised.
+These factors, in combination with high diurnal temperature variations of approximately 40 F, slows the ripening process enough that acidity levels are not compromised.
 The wines produced are therefore balanced and fresh.

+Constant winds and strong gusts cause the stomas on the leaves to close to prevent moisture loss; this reduces a vine’s ability to photosynthesize efficiently, resulting in less energy and food for the vine.
+By contrast, a lack of persistently strong winds or gusts allows the stomas to stay open and the grapevines to photosynthesize more efficiently.
+As a result, the grapes are able to achieve high phenolic ripeness, the peak concentration of compounds (phenols) within the skin, seeds, stems, and pulp of the grape which contribute to the color, flavor, and aroma of the wine.